SharePoint/sp-dev-docs/docs/sp-add-ins/add-in-authorization-policy-types-in-sharepoint.md

+﻿---
+title: Add-in authorization policy types in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Add-in authorization policy types in SharePoint
 Learn about the different authorization policies for add-ins in SharePoint: add-in-only policy, user+add-in policy, and user-only policy.
 It also provides guidelines for using add-in-only policy.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

-Before reading this article, you should first be familiar with the articles  [Add-in permissions in SharePoint](add-in-permissions-in-sharepoint-2013) and [Context Token OAuth flow for SharePoint Add-ins](context-token-oauth-flow-for-sharepoint-add-ins).
+Before reading this article, you should first be familiar with the articles  [Add-in permissions in SharePoint](add-in-permissions-in-sharepoint.md) and [Context Token OAuth flow for SharePoint Add-ins](context-token-oauth-flow-for-sharepoint-add-ins.md).

 ## Get an overview of add-in authorization policies types